Queer, Trans, and Sexuality Studies

 I am a literary scholar of feminist disability and feminist-of-color studies with a particular focus on contemporary writing by women and queers of color.
 My research and teaching interests emerge from the intersection of critical disability studies, feminist-of-color/ queer-of-color critique, and contemporary ethnic U.S. literatures.
 At Smith, I teach courses on gender and sexuality as they intersect with race and disability.

-Cameron Awkward-Rich, Assistant Professor, Women, Gender, Sexuality Studies: cawkwardrich@umass.edu
+Cameron Awkward-Rich, Associate Professor, Women, Gender, Sexuality Studies: cawkwardrich@umass.edu

 I am an interdisciplinary scholar who holds a Ph.D. in Modern Thought and Literature; I work primarily in transgender studies, especially in its overlaps with disability studies and queer/feminist of color thought.
 At UMass, I teach courses in transgender history, theory, and literature; academic and creative writing; and affect studies.